oat-sa/tao-release-notes/README.md

 - Github account

 The first time the tool is run, it requires a Github Personal Access Token to be manually installed.
 The tool will prompt you to create one by opening https://github.com/settings/tokens.
 This token needs `repo` rights.

+The token will be stored for subsequent use in `$HOME/.tao-release-notes`.

 ## Running the tool